During a music event on March 18, one person was killed and five others wounded by a currently unidentified shooter

 at the Tim Faulkner Gallery.

-Entire contents copyright © 2017 Eli Keel.
+Entire contents copyright © 2017 Allie Keel.
 All rights reserved.

 When news started leaking out early Sunday morning about a shooting at the Tim Faulkner Gallery (TFG), it punched me in the gut.